xeaone/cycni/README.md

 # Cycni
 A collection manipulation tool

 ### Overview
 Cycni enables the ability to manipulation and interact with an infinitely deep collection.
 It provides an interface to manipulate Objects and Arrays in a seamless and consistent method.
-Now using async/await.

 ### Install
 - `npm i cycni --save`
-- UMD `dist/cycni.js`
-- ESMD `src/cycni.js`

 ### Examples
 ```js